THOMASELOVE/431-classes-2023/class22/README.md

 ## Announcements

-1. Remember that 431 is canceled next Tuesday and all of CWRU is closed next Thursday.
+1. 431 is canceled next Tuesday and all of CWRU is closed next Thursday.
 Our next class (Class 23) will be Tuesday 2023-11-28.
     - Dr. Love will be out of town and won't see email or Campuswire (essentially) between Sunday 2023-11-19 and Saturday 2023-11-25.
     - TA office hours are canceled starting SUN 2023-11-19 through SAT 2023-11-25, restarting SUN 2023-11-26.
 2. Grades and feedback on Lab 6 are now available on our Course Grading Roster.